 Dr. Anthony Caffarelli

-According to Tony Caffarelli, Medical Director of Newport Cardiac & Thoracic Surgery, nothing is more important than providing patients with the highest level and care of quality support 24/7.
+According to Tony Caffarelli, Medical Director of Newport Cardiac & Thoracic Surgery, nothing is more important than providing patients with the highest level of care and quality support 24/7.

 “We are the cardiothoracic surgery center in which team really means, Together Everyone Accomplishes More.
 It’s a difficult process to become a member of our team and easy to get benched.
 Our surgeons, physician assistants, nurses and staff have all contributed to our award-winning services, research results and clinical trials.”